What is a brass core chip?

 This interim report will deal with the investigation of a complaint subsequently received from Dean Porter (R-2123) concerning Mel Jung (R-291) and sales made by him.
 Porter alleges that Jung sold him certain brass core chips that Jung knew were non-genuine without disclosing this fact to Mr. Porter.

-This brass core investigation will continue and it is hoped that more members with information will step up and share that information so that the investigation may proceed.
+This brass core investigation will continue, and it is hoped that more members with information will step up and share that information so that the investigation may proceed.
 This investigation is not to be considered "closed".

 For the purposes of this interim report, all original references in this document will use the word non-genuine (short for non-genuine in origin) when referring to chips that may be altered, forged, reproduced, counterfeit, modified, repaired, etc. In this interim report you also will find that those interviewed have, on occasion, referred to the non-genuine chips in other terms.
 Where these individuals have been quoted their reference to the non-genuine chips has not been changed.

 We are using the word non-genuine because the various chips being referred to fall into several different categories.
-Some may be counterfeit, some altered, some repaired, some forged, and in some cases this is not readily discernable.
+Some may be counterfeit, some altered, some repaired, some forged, and in some cases, this is not readily discernable.

 Quoted material from other documents will be presented in an indented fashion for clarity.